hoxnox/csio/README.markdown

-When you are working with compressed file it is easier for operation system to cache it (it is smaller), so when you use traditional HDD (not SDD) csio can be even faster in multiply random access, than stdio.
+When you are working with compressed file it is easier for operation system to cache it (it is smaller), so when you use traditional HDD (not SSD) csio can be even faster in multiply random access, than stdio.

 I used 3 files.
 Every file 1585741824 bytes (~1.5GB):